top of page

 Knowledge & Beliefs

-These two deeply influential factors are closely connected with one another – because if you have incorrect / outdated knowledge, then your thoughts, understanding, rationalization & beliefs can all be skewed.
-For example, if you were taught once upon a time that really bad back pain was because something really bad must have happened to your back, or that your spine is a weak structure, or that you may end up in a wheelchair (ALL NONSENSE) – then you will incorrectly believe that back pain is to be feared, deeply, & that you may never get better.
-Knowledge, beliefs & resultant emotion (as above) affect pain.
+For example, if you were taught once upon a time that really bad back pain was because something really bad must have happened to your back, or that your spine is a weak structure, or that you may end up in a wheelchair (all nonsense) – then you will incorrectly believe that back pain is to be feared, deeply, & that you may never get better.

 Now, Put All these Factors Together:

-Modern life has become full of emotional threats, thoughts & factors - building up stress & anxiety… Driving our hyperbusy motorways, in the rain, in the dark… overcrowded commuting… relentless tech issues… online scams… problematic work environment… job stability & financial worries… harassment… difficult relationships… juggling family & work commitments… COVID 19 & the survival threat … poor sleep patterns & volume… self-torment over perceived poor willpower with diet/exercise/etc… the list goes on.
+Modern life has become full of threat & stress - building up our background anxiety: driving on our hyperbusy motorways, in the rain, in the dark; overcrowded commuting; relentless tech issues; online scams; problematic work environment; job stability & financial worries; harassment; difficult relationships; juggling family & work commitments; COVID 19 & the survival threat; poor sleep patterns & volume; living up to social media expectations; self-torment over perceived poor willpower with diet/exercise/etc… the list goes on.

 The Good News: A Rainbow Shines in The Storm

-PS Look out for helpful strategies in blogs to come - & lots of books are already written on this life-transforming subject of recovery from chronic pain – see my website www.PhysioConnectDurley.co.uk/resources for further guiding details.
+Look out for helpful strategies in blogs to come - & lots of books are already written on this life-transforming subject of recovery from chronic pain – see my website www.CatherinePollitt.co.uk/resources for further guiding details.

 Comments